 Attendance/Observable Performance Target 1: The COL attendance rate for both first and second semesters 2020-2021 will not fall below 95%.
-Baseline Performance for 2020: First Semester 315/325 (96.92%) Barriers Action Steps Mid-Year Performance End-of-Year Performance Some students have difficulty adjusting to the COL scheduling model and/or lack of closely monitored attendance in college courses.
+Baseline Performance for 2021: 93.37% Barriers Action Steps Mid-Year Performance End-of-Year Performance Some students have difficulty adjusting to the COL scheduling model and/or lack of closely monitored attendance in college courses.
 Students will be encouraged and reminded that attendance is one of the main indicators of student success at COL (Instructors, Administrators).
-Due to Covid-19, many or all of the students' courses will be administered in an online platform.
-2. Upon instructors' reports of lack of regularly logging in or early warning alerts, students will be contacted to discuss issues that are preventing them from regular attendance (Administrators).
+COL attendance: 2.
+Upon instructors' reports of lack of regular attendance or early warning alerts, students will be contacted to discuss issues that are preventing them from regular attendance (Administrators).

-Attendance/Observable Performance Target 2: Staff, faculty and students will document use of the Collegiate High School Observable Behavior Form to assess each student's behavior consistent with school success Baseline Performance for 2019-2020: Not Applicable (The fo rm was not used during 2019-2020.)
-Barriers Action Steps Mid-Year Performance End-of-Year Performance Students may not be self-reflective or adequately self-aware to objectively assess their own behaviors as it relates to student success.
-Students will learn the typical behaviors of successful students as a part of their El classes and will complete an initial self-assessment prior to needing to use the Observable Behavior form as issues arise.
+Attendance/Observable Performance Target 2: Staff, faculty and students will document use of the Collegiate High School Observable Behavior Form to assess each student's behavior consistent with school success Baseline Performance for 2020-2021: Faculty 8/8=100%, Stu dents 137/320= 43% Staff 0/6 Barriers Action Steps Mid-Year Performance End-of-Year Performance Students may not be self-reflective or adequately 1.
+Students will learn the typical behaviors of successful Faculty:1/8 self-aware to objectively assess their own behaviors students as a part of their El classes and will complete Students:20/326 as it relates to student success. an initial self-assessment prior to needing to use the Staff:0/6 Observable Behavior form as issues arise.